Listening for Intonation: Fire and Ice by Robert Frost

 'say - sentence stress on a content word;

-'FIRE - stronger sentence stress on the main word of the thought group;
+'FIRE – stronger sentence stress on the main word of the sense group (thought group);

 'But - emphatic stress;

-\FIRE - falling intonation on the main word of the thought group or on the last stressed word of the sentence;
+\FIRE – falling tone on the main word of the sense group or on the last stressed word of the sentence;

-/TWICE - rising intonation on the main word of the thought group or on the last stressed word of the sentence;
+/FIRE – rising tone on the main word of the sense group or on the last stressed word of the sentence;

-de/struction - midlevel rise within a thought group;
+de/struction – mid-level rise within a sense group;

 || - longer pause between sentences.